 Above: Note the furrow in the line.
 Can a drinking glass’ edge leave such a furrow, or rather a DVD cover?
 What contributes to the curve is smudging below the straight top edge of the line matter.
 This was most possibly caused by rubbing and gliding of the folien when the folien was rubbed over the ridged edge of the DVD cover.

 What it comes down to is that the top line comprises of about four straight segments joined by smudging.
 Smudging and flaking above and below the segments contribute to the construction of a curve.
-Yes, eventually it deflects above a baseline in a curve like manner and could therefore be seen as a “curve”, but by closer inspection of the nature and construction of the “curve” it clearly does not appear to be a curve made by a curved object such as the edge of a conical drinking glass.
+Yes, eventually it deflects above a baseline in a curve-like manner and could therefore be seen as a “curve”, but by closer inspection of the nature and construction of the “curve” it clearly does not appear to be a curve made by a curved object such as the edge of a conical drinking glass.
 It is not an authentic curve.
-It is a mosaic of straight segments and smudges which together forms the appearance of a curve.
+It is a mosaic of straight segments and smudges which, together, yield the illusion of a curve.

 So how was the curved line formed?
 As there are some variables, such as the quality powder used on the day, it is difficult to say for sure, but we can say with much certainty that rubbing played a significant role.

 It is very important to keep in mind that the sleeve is moveable.

 As you rub with the left fingers over the edge there will be more contact between the folien and the ridge towards the right – this is why the line is thicker towards the right.
 More smudging happened in that area.